OVAL:

 • computer workstations for use in data acquisition and analysis, including two high-end graphics computers

-Both Dr. Auerbach and Anthropology Department graduate students have ongoing projects utilitzing the resources of the OVAL.
+Both Dr. Auerbach and graduate students have ongoing projects utilitzing the resources of the OVAL.
 Read more about Dr. Auerbach’s ongoing research on the Research Page.
-Students use the laboratory for training, for small projects, and in conducting pilot studies as part of their masters and doctoral research.
+Students use the laboratory for training, for small projects, and in conducting studies as part of their masters and doctoral research.

 Access is granted by permission of Dr. Auerbach.
 Research space is limited, but researchers are welcome!